VolpeUSDOT/FTOT-Resilience-Supply_Chain/README.md

 `6_RepairTimeCost.py` | Relationship_BridgeRoad_3state.txt <br> seismic_catalog.npy <br> earthquake_events.npy <br> BDI.npy <br> bridge_DS.npy <br> edge_cap.npy <br> facility_cap.npy <br> facility_DS.npy | repair_costs.npy <br> repair_time_edge.npy <br> repair_time_facility.npy <br> total_repair_time.npy

 ### Interpreting Results
 As each scenario finishes, several summary statistics will be printed in the command line and logged.
-After a full run of the FTOT-SCR tool, the resilience results from the full suite of scenarios can be viewed through the Numpy files:
+After a full run of the FTOT-Resilience-Supply_Chain tool, the resilience results from the full suite of scenarios can be viewed through the Numpy files:
 * `Resilience.npy` for the overall resilience metric.
 * `R1.npy` and `weight1.npy` for the value and weight of hazard-induced losses,
 * `R2.npy` and `weight2.npy` for the value and weight of non-hazard-induced losses,